Turn Your Brilliant Idea Into a Business With This 10-Step Guide

 Lower-tax options include nonprofit corporations, cooperatives, partnerships and sole proprietorships.
 The only business structure completely exempt from state and federal taxes is a nonprofit.

-But businesses that are organized as sole proprietorships or partnerships don’t necessary pay taxes themselves.
+But businesses that are organized as sole proprietorships or partnerships don’t necessarily pay taxes themselves.
 All business earnings are reported to the IRS, but taxes are passed on through the owner or partner’s personal income tax.
 So the business itself isn’t paying taxes per se.

 Each business situation is unique, and the categories above are generalized.
 Certain legal structures have specific eligibility requirements and stipulations.
 Your business may not qualify for each one.
 If you’re unsure, it’s best not to guess.
 Ask an accountant or contact your local SBDC office before filing.

 There’s actually a lot that goes into making a good business name.

 In the American business world, portmanteaus are rampant.
 This is when two separate words or ideas are smashed into one.
 Ameribank is one example.
 While they’re rampant, that doesn’t necessarily mean they’re good options.

 “You want to blend what type of perception and what type of culture you’re going to have,” Gratton says.